SinTh0r4s/VisualProspecting/README.md

 int blockZ = VPUtils.coordChunkToBlock(chunkZ);
 ```

-Whenever you detect a new ore vein you need to add custom network payloads and transfer the information to the client yourself.
-Please do your best to disallow a client from querying the complete server database as it would lead to potential abuse.
+Whenever you detect a new ore vein you need to add custom network payloads and request the information from the logical server yourself.
+Please do your best to disallow a logical client from querying the complete server database as it would lead to potential abuse.
 So, please check if the player is allowed to prospect a dimension and location.

+If you simply want to notify a logical client from the logical server you may send a ``VPProspectingNotification`` to the logical client.
+It will be handled from the client.

 Thank you and happy coding,\
 SinTh0r4s